datatrails/datatrails-samples/archivist_samples/wipp/README.md

 ## Running the sample

-The sample creates a WIPP object and uploads images, policies and procedures relevant to certain events.
+The sample registers nuclear waste assets and uploads images, policies and procedures relevant to certain events.
 The events simulate Nuclear Waste Disposal lifecycle from waste characterization through emplacement.
 Thus providing a "Continuous Assurance" example of Nuclear Waste Managment.

 To run it: